Things to Do in Jodhpur: Travel Guide to Exploring India’s Blue City

 For something a little more upscale, Indique is a very popular choice for sunset drinks or al fresco dining.
 This restaurant is located in the Pal Haveli Hotel, which is a luxury property just north of the Clock Tower.
 This restaurant is a bit further away from the fort, so you don’t get those close up views, but it’s a nice little splurge.
 The setting is beautiful, the service is impeccable, and they serve a tasty saffron lassi.
 Just remember to make reservations because it fills up.

 Hotel with best views of Mehrangarh Fort?
-Jewel Palace Haweli is up there.
+Jewel Palace Haweli is up there where we were treated to phenomenal views every single day and night

 Stay in a traditional haveli